Skip to main content

 How does Elevidys work?

-In Duchenne muscular dystrophy the defective gene means that the dystrophin protein does not function properly.
+In Duchenne muscular dystrophy, the defective gene means the dystrophin protein does not function properly.
 Elevidys is a gene therapy that introduces the code or instructions on how to make the most important sections of the dystrophin protein, it does not make the whole protein as the code is too large.
-The introduced code makes microdystrophin, which contains selected sections of dystrophin protein present in normal muscle cells, it is hoped this will improve motor function.
+The introduced code makes microdystrophin, which contains selected sections of dystrophin protein present in normal muscle cells, is hoped to improve motor function.
 A clinical benefit of Elevidys has not been established as it is still being studied whether it will improve physical function and mobility in ambulatory patients.

 What is Duchenne Muscular Dystrophy?